digital-asset/daml-katacoda/getting-started/deploy-to-dabl/0_intro.md

-This is the last in a series of four tutorials to get you up and running with full-stack DAML development and deployment.
+This is the last in a series of four tutorials to get you up and running with full-stack Daml development and deployment.
 We do this through the example of a simple social networking application.
 The four tutorials cover:

 1. How to build and run the application ([Running the app](https://daml.com/learn/getting-started/build-and-run/)).
 1. The design of its different components ([Application Architecture](https://docs.daml.com/getting-started/app-architecture.html)).